 8.8 Victim notification requirements for special patients and other forensic patients

-Victims of offences committed by special patients and other forensic patients may apply to be notified of significant changes to the treatment of those patients, including leave from hospital and change of legal status.
-Further guidance around victim notification requirements can be found in the Victim Notification Guidelines for Directors of Area Mental Health Services and DHB Victim Notification Co-ordinators (Ministry of Health 2007).
+Victims of offences committed by special patients and other forensic patients may apply to be notified of certain changes to the treatment of those patients, including first unescorted leave from hospital and change of legal status.
+Further guidance around victim notification requirements can be found in the Victim Notification Guidelines for Directors of Area Mental Health Services and DHB Victim Notification Co-ordinators (Ministry of Health 2007) and section 11 of Special Patients and Restricted Patients: Guidelines for Regional Forensic Mental Health Services (Ministry of Health 2017).

 9 Part 4: Restricted patients